Recruitment Policy Procedure in HRM with a Sample of Recruitment and Selection Policy for Example

 3. Recruitment consultant receives the application by posting their advertisement and after initial screening sends it to HR.

-4. HR sends the shortlisted profile to manager for interview.
+4. HR sends the shortlisted profile to the Hiring Manager for an interview.

 Screening of application

-1.)-It is the task of external recruitment consultant to screen the applicant against the given vacant position
+1. It is the task of an external recruitment consultant to screen the applicant against the given vacant position

-3.)-Cv’s of candidate which matches with the given profile are shortlisted for an interview.
+3. CVs of the candidate who matches the given profile is shortlisted for an interview.

 Guidelines for an Interview

-1. Basic purpose of an interview is to give and get information which helps in making a decision whether a candidate is suitable or not.
+1. Basic purpose of an interview is to give and get information that helps in making a decision whether a candidate is suitable or not.

-2. Every individual have their own interviewing style however there are certain parameters which need to be followed while conducting an interview.
+2. Every individual has their own interviewing style however there are certain parameters that need to be followed while conducting an interview.